 This current report on the alteration products of the Vezirler Mélange around Kula shows significant aspects of the mineralogical transformations expected to take place in a serpentinite paleo-surface and the shallow weathering zone beneath.
-Our field and mineralogical studies remarks the controls of the lithology, tectonics, and initial and later shifted fluid chemistry/physicochemical conditions on the formation of the carbonate species during carbonatization of the peridotites.
-These controls have been effective in the formation of the bottom to top alteration profile that is made of carbonatized and silicified serpentinite (CS-Srp), coalesced carbonate alteration crust (Fscc).
+Our field and mineralogical studies remarks the controls of the lithology, tectonics, and initial and later shifted fluid chemistry/ physicochemical conditions on the formation of the carbonate species during carbonatization of the peridotites.
+These controls have been effective in the formation of the bottom to top alteration profile that is made of carbonatized and silicified serpentinite (CS-Srp), coalesced carbonate nodule zone (Cnz), and iron-oxide stained silica-carbonate alteration crust (Fscc).

 Concurring with the earlier works (e.g., Boschi et al., 2017), the role of the lithological heterogeneity looks especially significant.
 The pyroxene-bearing and pyroxene-free peridotite protoliths, and presence and modal amounts of their serpentinization products (e.g., brucite, andradite, serpentine polymorphs etc.) seem to be one of the controlling factors for intensity of the carbonatization.
-Shifting relative modal abundance of the reactant phases, physicochemical properties and replenishment rate of the fluid, and changes in the water/rock ratio during the advancing carbonatization process likely played crucial roles in determining the final alteration mineralogy.
+Shifting relative modal abundance of the reactant phases, physicochemical properties and replenishment rate of the fluid, and changes in the water/rock ratio in the prograding carbonatization should have also been effective in the final alteration mineralogy.

-The low angle tectonic discontinuity zone, which has been marked by the presence of the coalesced carbonate nodule zone (Cnz), has acted as the feeder conduit for the $CO_2$ -rich fluid influx.
-The initial low pH $CO_2$ -bearing fluid flux should have dissolved Mg source species (e.g., brucite or serpentine polymorphs) and increased Mg and Si concentrations.
-Partial depressurization associated with the loss of $CO_2$ along the permeable tectonic discontinuity, may have buffered the environment to almost neutral pH values, triggering the precipitation of Mg-carbonates (magnesite) along and in the vicinity of the conduit.
-The crystallization of the hydrated Mg-carbonate counterparts (hydromagnesite-hydrotalcite) outwards the discontinuity zone may have been related to the percolation and conductive cooling of the fluid.
+The low angle tectonic discontinuity zone, which has been marked by the presence of the coalesced carbonate nodule zone (Cnz), has acted as the feeder conduit for the CO2-rich fluid influx.
+The initial low pH CO2-bearing fluid flux should have dissolved Mg source species (e.g., brucite or serpentine polymorphs) and increased Mg and Si concentrations.
+Partial depressurization, related to the loss of CO2 along the permeable tectonic discontinuity, should have buffered the environment to almost neutral pH values and triggered the precipitation of Mg-carbonates (magnesite) along and in the vicinity of the conduit.
+The precipitation of the hydrated Mg-carbonate counterparts (hydromagnesite-hydrotalcite) outwards the discontinuity zone should have been related with the percolation and conductive cooling of the fluid.

-Overall, our results show a good analogy on surface/nearsurface transformations that may take place at shallow levels of potential host rocks for future projects making use of either underground injection methods and/or artificial pit-lakes (or tailing ponds) of abandoned open-pit mines.
-The detailed description of the reactant species should be followed by investigation of other factors influencing fluid-rock interaction during carbonatization for further work.
+Overall, the data presented here presents a good analogy on surface/near-surface transformations that may take place at shallow levels of potential host rocks for future projects making use of either underground injection methods and/or artificial pit-lakes (or tailing ponds) of abandoned open-pit mines.
+The detailed description of the reactant species should be followed by investigation of other factors on fluid-rock interaction during carbonatization for further work.
 A detailed understanding of the total paragenetic assemblage, rock tonnage to be subjected to the carbonatization process, fracture-controlled permeability of these host rocks, geochemistry of the fluids involved, reaction rate, and possible risks of reaction passivation should be addressed on site basis.
-Such efforts would help accelerate settling the scientific basis for engineered CO2 storage in peridotites.
+Such efforts would help accelerate settling the scientific basis for the engineered CO2 storage in peridotites.

 As a final note, the carbonatization example presented in this study also has another unique value due to its incorporation as a geosite within the UNESCO Kula-Salihli Geopark.
 This study we believe, by addressing a significant natural occurrence on an already described geosite, will also contribute to increase the situational awareness and understanding on potential sustainable remedies on global climate crisis.